 Alaska Airlines Mileage Plan

 Mileage Plan will let members of their highest tier, MVP Gold 75K, gift the MVP status to another person.
-While that’s their lowest tier, it still grants some benefits.
+While that’s their lowest tier, it still at least grants some benefits.

 Cover Picture: Ditmar Lange